A Trusted Defense Attorney For Bank Fraud Charges

 Schedule Your Consultation

-Do not speak with federal agents or prosecutors without first talking to Ms. Fitz.
+Do not speak with federal agents or prosecutors without first talking to an attorney like Ann Fitz.
 She will handle all communications with law enforcement and ensure that you do not endanger your defense.